 - Define the use case with the requester.
 Validate Splunk-relevant details about the information, such as event breaks, timestamps, and other critical source-type elements.
 Discussing the use case with the requester enables you to uncover searches or dashboards that will be immediately useful to them.
 The scope should be to assist the requester with their initial search and dashboard setup to get them going, not a commitment to own their use case.

-Step Three: Implement the use case
+Step three: Implement the use case

-Once the data is defined, proceed with technical implementation.
+After the data is defined, proceed with technical implementation.

 - Build out search and reporting artifacts.
 Use the information gathered in the define data step.
 Focus on value-add elements that only you can uniquely provide, such as tags, reports, saved searches, dashboards, forms, field extractions, and any other elements you have uncovered or nice-to-haves submitted by the requester.

 - Ask for clarifications as needed.
-Ask the requester if you need more information about the data, details or objectives of the use case during implementation.
+Ask the requester if you need more information about the data, details, or objectives of the use case during implementation.

-Step Four: Validate
+Step four: Validate